 Gestational diabetes (GD) is a type of diabetes that develops during pregnancy.
-As carrying two fetuses results in higher levels of pregnancy hormones, twin pregnancies increase the risk of GD.
+As carrying two fetuses results in higher levels of pregnancy hormones, gestational diabetes with twins has an increased risk.

 GD is when a person has difficulty managing their blood sugar levels during pregnancy.
 It typically occurs due to the body developing resistance to insulin.
 This is the hormone responsible for regulating blood sugar levels.

 During pregnancy, the body makes additional hormones that can block the effect of insulin.
 It also undergoes other changes, such as weight gain, which can lead to insulin resistance.
 Because the body produces more of these hormones when carrying twins, a person is more likely to develop GD with a twin pregnancy.

 This article will discuss how GD may impact twin pregnancies and how to manage and prevent the condition.

 The risk of developing gestational diabetes is